 Why rules and tips alone don’t work

-You might be wondering why we say tips don’t work when we use tips in some of our monthly newsletters.
+You might be wondering why I say tips don’t work when I use tips in some of my monthly newsletters.
 Tips are most helpful when (1) after completing a process OR (2) to help you prepare for the process of letting go and changing.

 Tips alone cannot make long term, meaningful changes.

 Tips may change a small behaviour, but they don’t address the underlying issue of why you had too much stuff to begin with.
 For example: “when you buy one new item, get rid of an old item”.
 This regulates the number of items you have, but doesn’t actually help you figure out what you use, and what you actually want to keep.

 They don’t help you change your lifestyle: